wp-plugins/debug-objects/readme.txt

 = Translations =
 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the .pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows).

+= Localizations =
+* Thanks for belorussion translation to [Marcis G.](http://pc.de/ "pc.de")
+* Thanks for japanese translation to [Fumito Mizuno](http://ounziw.com/ "Standing on the Shoulder of Linus")
+* Thanks for hindi translation to [Alois M&auml;nner](http://www.nautilus-one.at "http://www.nautilus-one.at")
+* Thanks for dutch translation to [Renè](http://wpwebshop.com/premium-wordpress-themes/ "WP webshop")
+* Thanks for bulgarian language files to [Web Geek](http://webhostinggeeks.com/)

 == Changelog ==
 = 2.0.0 =